-With nearly a third of all drones purchased last year valued at over $2,000, insurance is a must.
+With nearly 1/3 of all drones purchased last year valued at over $2,000, insurance is a must.
 Liability is another important consideration because accidents happen.

 Quick Look: The Best Drone Insurance

 Best Drone Insurance